Rashad19/Cryptography/README.md

 1: We calculate I.C value for 1 sequence (The Whole cryptotext)

+2: We want to 2 sequences whith letters encrypted by the same ki and we calculate the average I.C value between the two

+.
+.
+.
+.

+n: We want to 2 sequences with letters encrypted by the same ki and we calculate the average I.C value between the two

 ### Frequency Analysis

 `FreqAnalysis.py` performs a frequency attack on the Shift and multiplicative cipher.